-We believe that God has a purpose and a plan for every boy who comes to Teen Challenge.
+We believe that God has a purpose and a plan for every boy who comes to Brush Creek Academy, part of the Teen Challenge program.
 It’s not just about teaching boys how to stay out of trouble.
 It’s about seeing our students reach their full potential and experience the hope and future that God intended them to have.
 We believe that every boy that comes to us has the potential to become a man of character and integrity.
 Their attitudes can be positive, and they can be successful in their relationships with others.
 All of these elements are presented in a loving Christian environment.

 To love and care for your son as one of our own.

 To provide honest feedback and counsel to you to begin to build family restoration.

 To give every opportunity for your son to change his life, and to be there for him beyond his graduation from the program.
 We consider this a lifelong commitment.